umairkhalidx/TryOn/README.md

-# 👁️ Eyelash Detection & Placement API
+# 👁️ Eyelash Detection, Placement & Recommendation API

 ## 📌 Overview
-The **Eyelash Detection & Placement API** allows users to upload an image and automatically apply virtual eyelashes to detected eyes using **MediaPipe FaceMesh**.
+The **Eyelash Detection, Placement & Recommendation API** provides two powerful features:
+1. **Virtual Try-On**: Upload an image and automatically apply virtual eyelashes to detected eyes using **MediaPipe FaceMesh** with fine-tuning controls
-You can also fine-tune the eyelash placement using optional adjustment parameters such as size, height, and position offsets.
+2. **AI Recommendation System**: Analyzes eye characteristics (size, shape, hooded detection) and recommends the most suitable eyelashes from your catalog

 This API supports **CORS (Cross-Origin Resource Sharing)** — all origins are allowed by default, enabling easy integration with frontend applications.